 What conditions can acupuncture treat?

 Acupuncture has been found to profoundly impact several body systems, ranging from the digestive and reproductive systems to the musculoskeletal and respiratory system.
-Most notably, this form of treatment directly stimulates the nervous system, giving it great potential in treating pain-based conditions.
+Most notably, this form of effective treatment directly stimulates the nervous system, giving it great potential in treating pain-based conditions.

-Acupuncture may help treat several conditions, including:
+Acupuncture may help treat chronic pain and several conditions, including:

 - Carpal tunnel